Big idea: A niche is like a species’ job description — it explains how a species survives, not just where it lives.

-Niche vs habitat (very important)
+Niche and habitat (very important!)

-- Habitat = where it lives
+- Habitat = its address (where it lives)

-- Niche = how it lives
+- Niche = its job (how it lives)

-- Each species has its own niche
+- But each species has its own niche (like everyone has a different job)

 Habitat = address.
 Niche = job.